-If the officer has not accepted the offer of discipline, the trial board process will be established in accordance with MD Code, Public Safety, §3-106, will be followed.
+If the officer has not accepted the offer of discipline, the trial board process will be established in accordance with MD Code, Public Safety, § 3-106.
 The JHPD and PSAU may use the trial board process of another law enforcement agency if there is mutual agreement.

-- Pursuant to MD Code, Public Safety, § 3-105, at least 30 days before trial board proceedings begin, the officer shall be: - o provided a copy of the investigatory file, - o notified of the charges against the police officer; and - o notified of the disciplinary action being recommended. - In accordance with MD Code, Public Safety, § 3-106 the three (3) member trial board shall be composed the following: - o An actively serving or retired administrative law judge or a retired judge of the District Court or a circuit court appointed by the Mayor of Baltimore City; - o A member of the public who is not a member of any administrative charging committee appointed by the BCACC; and - o An officer of equal rank to the officer who is accused of misconduct appointed by the JHPD Chief of Police. - o A trial board may administer oaths and issue subpoenas as necessary to complete its work. - The JHPD has the burden of proof by a preponderance of the evidence in any proceeding trial board. - The trial board may hear from witnesses and receive evidence in the case from both the JHPD and the accused officer. - Proceedings of a trial board shall be open to the public, under MD, Code, Public Safety § 3-106, except to protect: - o a victim's identity; - o the personal privacy of an individual; - o a child witness: - o medical records; - o the identity of a confidential source; - o an investigative technique or procedure; or - o the life or physical safety of an individual. - The actively serving or retired administrative law judge or the retired judge shall: - o Be the chair of the trial board, - o Be responsible for ruling on all motions before the trial board; and - Prepare the written decision of the trial board, including the findings, conclusions, and recommendations of the trial board. - Within 45 days after the final hearing by a trial board, pursuant to MD Code, Public Safety, § 3-106, the trial board shall issue a written decision
+- Pursuant to MD Code, Public Safety, § 3-105, at least 30 days before trial board proceedings begin, the officer shall be: - o Provided a copy of the investigatory file, - o Notified of the charges against the police officer, and - o Notified of the disciplinary action being recommended. - In accordance with MD Code, Public Safety, § 3-106, the three-member trial board shall be composed the following: - o An actively serving or retired administrative law judge or a retired judge of the District Court or a Circuit Court appointed by the Mayor of Baltimore City, - o A member of the public who is not a member of the ACC appointed by the PAB, and - o An officer of equal rank to the officer who is accused of misconduct appointed by the JHPD Chief of Police.
+The officer

-- reflecting the findings, conclusions, and recommendations of a majority of the trial board.
-A JHPD police officer may be disciplined only for cause. - Within 30 days after the date of issuance of a trial board decision, the officer may appeal the decision to the Circuit Court of Baltimore City.
+- shall execute a conflict-of-interest disclosure, and if any conflict is identified, the Chief shall appoint another officer. - In accordance with MD Code, Public Safety, § 3-106, a trial board may administer oaths and issue subpoenas as necessary to complete its work. - In accordance with MD Code, Public Safety, § 3-106, the JHPD has the burden of proof by a preponderance of the evidence in any proceeding trial board. - The trial board may hear from witnesses and receive evidence in the case from both the JHPD and the accused officer. - Proceedings of a trial board shall be open to the public, under MD Code, Public Safety, § 3-106, except to protect: - o A victim's identity, - o The personal privacy of an individual, - o A child witness, - o Medical records, - o The identity of a confidential source, - o An investigative technique or procedure, or - o The life or physical safety of an individual. - In accordance with MD Code, Public Safety, § 3-106, the actively serving or retired administrative law judge or the retired judge shall: - o Be the chair of the trial board, - o Be responsible for ruling on all motions before the trial board, and - o Prepare the written decision of the trial board, including the findings, conclusions, and recommendations of the trial board. - In accordance with MD Code, Public Safety, § 3-106, a JHPD officer may be disciplined for cause. - Within 45 days after the final hearing by a trial board, pursuant to MD Code, Public Safety, § 3-106, the trial board shall issue a written decision reflecting the findings, conclusions, and recommendations of a majority of the trial board. - Within 30 days after the date of issuance of a trial board decision, the officer may appeal the decision to the Circuit Court of Baltimore City.
 A trial board decision is final unless appealed by an officer.
+(CALEA 26.1.6)